n-qber/n-qber/README.md

-- 👋 Hi, I’m @n-qber
+- 👋 Hi, I’m Nicolas
-- 👀 I’m interested in girls
-- 🌱 I’m currently learning everything that I can
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me: Hi, I'm [your name] and I like [put here a food name]
+- 👀 Never gonna round and round and yes this was a rickroll.

 <!---
 n-qber/n-qber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.